thomash-acinq/bolts/12-offer-encoding.md

   - if the sender has a previous unpaid invoice (for the same offer) which it wants to cancel:
     - MUST set `payer_key` to the same as the previous invoice.
     - MUST set `replace_invoice` to the `payment_hash` or the previous invoice.
-  - if the offer contained `recurrence`:
-    - for the initial request:
-      - MUST use a unique `payer_key`.
-      - MUST set `recurrence_counter` `counter` to 0.
-    - for any successive requests:
-      - MUST use the same `payer_key` as the initial request.
-      - MUST set `recurrence_counter` `counter` to one greater than the highest-paid invoice.
-    - if the offer contained `recurrence_base` with `start_any_period` non-zero:
-      - MUST include `recurrence_start`
-      - MUST set `period_offset` to the period the sender wants for the initial request
-      - MUST set `period_offset` to the same value on all following requests.
-    - otherwise:
-      - MUST NOT include `recurrence_start`
-    - MAY set `payer_info` to arbitrary data to be reflected into the invoice.
-    - MAY set `payer_note` to arbitrary string to be reflected into the invoice.
-    - if the offer contained `recurrence_limit`:
-      - MUST NOT send an `invoice_request` for a period greater than `max_period`
-    - SHOULD NOT send an `invoice_request` for a period which has already passed.
-    - if the offer contains `recurrence_paywindow`:
-      - if the offer has a `recurrence_basetime` or the `recurrence_counter` is non-zero:
-        - SHOULD NOT send an `invoice_request` for a period prior to `seconds_before` seconds before that period start.
-        - SHOULD NOT send an `invoice_request` for a period later than `seconds_after` seconds past that period start.
-    - otherwise:
-      - SHOULD NOT send an `invoice_request` with `recurrence_counter`
-        is non-zero for a period whose immediate predecessor has not yet begun.
-  - otherwise:
-    - MUST NOT set `recurrence_counter`.
-    - MUST NOT set `recurrence_start`

 The reader of an invoice_request:
   - MUST fail the request if `payer_key` is not present.